The Veggie Recipe page!

 Serve with roast potatoes, broccoli, carrotts and tasty gravy made using miso!

-- Marinate (soak) tofu cubes (about 1½ - 2cm size) in natural SHOYU for as long as you have time for (1 hr good, 10 mins ok!)
+- Chop a slab of tofu into cubes and soak in natural SHOYU for as long as you have time for (1 hr good, 10 mins ok!)

 - Coat the tofu cubes in flour (wholemeal + a little white mix works really well)

 - Fry the tofu cubes in hot oil (we use olive oil).
-Leave for a moment while you start the stir fry:
+Leave to cook on one side while you start the stir fry -

 - Wok-sizzle your stir fry vegetable pack from Tesco/Co-op etc with extras like asparagus, courgettes, etc.